 Except for the subsidiary which was owned more than 90% by the guarantor which the total amount for guarantees and endorsements provided by the Company shall not exceed 50% of the Company's net worth, which was audited by Certified Public Accountant.
-The total amount for guarantees and endorsements provided by the Company to any individual entity shall not exceed 30% of the Company's net worth, which was audited by Certified Public Accountant.
+The total amount for guarantees and endorsements provided by the Company shall not exceed 30% of the Company's net worth, which was audited by Certified Public Accountant.